 How to help your child get enough sleep

-Create a good sleep environment for your child to help them fall and stay asleep.
-Your child’s bedroom should be:
+- Create a good sleep environment.
+The right sleep environment can help your child fall asleep and stay asleep.
+Your child's bedroom should be:

 - Dark, with only one dim nightlight if necessary